averykhoo/plaintext-file-fragmentation/readme.md

 ##  what
 -   breaks a file or folder into a bunch of ascii plaintext files

-##  version 1
+##  version 2
 1. 7-zip
 2.  b64 encode
-3.  manually break into chunks
+3.  automatically break into chunks
+4.  automatically combine chunks for decoding